 Remain Informed

 Maintaining the right oral routine is essential when you’re dealing with diabetes, especially if you have a history of oral health problems or require corrective dental treatments like braces or aligners.
 By following these essential tips, you can see an immediate improvement not just in your oral health but in your diabetes management, too.
-Enjoy a healthy smile when you’re transparent with your dental team and follow a good lifestyle!
+Enjoy a healthy smile when transparent with your dental team, and follow a good lifestyle!
 Be sure to manage your dental health with diabetes.

 Aaron Smith is an LA-based content strategist and consultant in support of STEM firms and medical practices.
 He covers industry developments and helps companies connect with clients.
 In his free time, Aaron enjoys swimming, swing dancing, and sci-fi novels.